mecid/mecid.github.io/_posts/2025-04-30-dependency-container-on-top-of-task-local-values-in-swift.md

 As you can see in the example above, we define the *Request* type with a unique identifier.
 We also create an extension for the *Request* type that uses the *@TaskLocal* macro to define a static property for the current *Request* instance.
 We should always provide a default value for the task local values or make them optional.

-You can use *@TaskLocal* macro only with static properties because the main goal is to create a shared instance of the type implicitly available for the async tasks.
-It works very similar to the environment feature of SwiftUI allowing you to implicitly carry on data down to the view hierarchy.
+You can use the *@TaskLocal* macro only with static properties because the main goal is to create a shared instance of the type implicitly available for the async tasks.
+It works very similarly to the environment feature of SwiftUI, allowing you to implicitly carry on data down to the view hierarchy.

 ```swift
 func fetchData() async throws -> Data? {